ChriLoco/AI_Agents_CV_APIs/README.md

 ----------------------

 It's no secret people nowadays use LLMs to adapt CV to Job applications.
-Problem is, when the conversation with the LLM becomes longer than LLM ability to remember it (aka context window) it looks like it starts forgetting stuff, making you waste time.
+Problem is, when the conversation with the LLM becomes longer than LLM ability to remember it (aka context window) it looks like it starts forgetting stuff.

 Also for extensive CV spamming sessions you have to copy paste same stuff into new chats and it becomes boring.
 After a certain point i believe giving 10 dollars for token consumption to
 Sam Altman can positvely benefit your time and mental health.